KalminX/emotion_detector/README.md

 ## 🧪 Development Notes

-* Uses `navigator.mediaDevices.getUserMedia` to stream webcam.
+* Uses `navigator.mediaDevices.getUserMedia` to stream webcam video.
-* Uses `<canvas>` to capture frames from the video feed.
+* Captures frames using an HTML `<canvas>`.
-* Sends base64 JPEG image to Flask backend for analysis.
+* Sends base64-encoded JPEG frames to Flask backend every 2 seconds.
-* Frontend updates DOM every 2 seconds with emotion + emoji.
+* Frontend updates the displayed emotion and emoji dynamically.
+* **Rectangle drawing around faces is not yet implemented.**

 ---

 ## 🔧 Future Improvements

+* [ ] Draw green rectangles around detected faces.
-* [ ] Draw emoji or text bubble **near the detected face**
+* [ ] Draw emoji or text bubbles near faces.
-* [ ] Support multiple faces with individual emotions
+* [ ] Support multiple faces with individual emotions.
-* [ ] Add live charts to show emotional trends
+* [ ] Add live emotion trend charts.
-* [ ] Deploy to Heroku, Render, or Docker
+* [ ] Deploy with Docker, Heroku, or Render.

 ---

 ## 🛡️ Privacy

-All processing is local and temporary — no images are saved or transmitted externally.
-Webcam access is browser-isolated and only granted with your permission.
+All processing is local and temporary — no images are saved or sent externally.
+Webcam access requires your permission and is restricted to your browser session.

 ---

 ## 🧑‍💻 Author

 **Kalmin**
-Motivated software developer passionate about combining AI and web technologies to create interactive tools.
+Motivated software developer passionate about AI and web technologies.

 ---

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share!
+MIT License — Feel free to use, modify, and share!

----

-Let me know if you want me to include:

-* A GIF demo
-* Deployment instructions (Render, Docker, Heroku)
-* A CLI version of this tool